Lab Director

 James Hernandez is a graduate of the Education, Culture, and Society master’s program at the University of Utah.
 He works part-time as an Outreach Worker mentoring American Indian Students in Elementary School.
 His current interests include examining Religious Colonial Constructs and their influence on Gender Roles and Sexuality.
 His experiences in college include McNair Undergraduate Research program studying hostility in martial arts practitioners, Research Assistant in Educational Psychology examining racial and ethnic interaction in public elementary schools, as well as many presentation and teaching experience to youth of color.

-Natalie Noel is a doctoral candidate in Counseling Psychology In addition to her studies, she works as a graduate instructor, practicum counselor, and researcher.
-Her current research focuses on how certain attitudes and behaviors impact academic success and multicultural orientation in the therapy session.
+Natalie Noel is an Assistant Professor (Clinical) in Counseling Psychology in the Counseling & Counseling Psychology Program.
+Her research focuses on how certain attitudes and behaviors impact academic success and multicultural orientation in the therapy session.
 In her spare time, Natalie can be found reading fantasy novels, playing softball, or enjoying stimulating conversations with friends.
 She recently discovered a new passion: Krav Maga.

 Collaborators